 As more cities and states begin to adopt stretch codes, there will be faster advancement in reducing greenhouse gas emissions from the building sector, resulting in greater energy savings and a healthier environment for all.

-Mark Frankel, Technical Director
+by Mark Frankel, Technical Director

 A summary of the new 20% Model Stretch Code can be accessed here.
 For the complete code language and further information and support for jurisdictions considering a stretch code, contact Webly Bowles at [email protected].